Curve-Aware Gaussian Splatting for 3D Parametric Curve Reconstruction: Experiments

 \subsection{Evaluations}

 \textbf{Evaluation on ABC-NEF Dataset~\cite{Ye_2023_CVPR}.} The qualitative and quantitative comparisons are presented in Fig.~\ref{fig:abc_vis} and Tab.~\ref{tab:ABC}, respectively.
-Following EMAP, we quantitatively report the results using PiDiNet~\cite{su2021pdc} and DexiNed~\cite{poma2020dense} as edge detectors, while the visualized results demonstrate the performance of DexiNed.
-LIMAP achieves impressive precision but lacks the ability to represent curves, often resulting in significant edge omissions when modeling such geometric elements.
-NEF exhibits lower accuracy due to limitations in point sampling and fitting-based post-processing.
+Following EMAP~\cite{Li2024CVPR}, we quantitatively report the results using PiDiNet~\cite{su2021pdc} and DexiNed~\cite{poma2020dense} as edge detectors, while the visualized results demonstrate the performance of DexiNed.
+LIMAP~\cite{liu2023limap} achieves impressive precision but lacks the ability to represent curves, often resulting in significant edge omissions.
+NEF~\cite{Ye_2023_CVPR} exhibits lower accuracy due to limitations in point sampling and fitting-based post-processing.
 EMAP struggles with incomplete reconstructions, resulting in lower scores in completeness and recall.
-EdgeGaussians frequently produces fragmented or missing reconstructions, primarily due to inaccuracies in estimating principal axes of constructed Gaussians, which cause the subsequent fitting process to converge to suboptimal local minima.
-Our method directly optimizes parametric edge representations, inherently incorporating local edge constraints and eliminating errors introduced by post-processing fitting stages.
+EdgeGaussians~\cite{chelani2024edgegaussians} frequently produces fragmented reconstructions, due to inaccuracies in estimating principal axes of constructed Gaussians, which cause the subsequent fitting to converge to suboptimal local minima.
+Our method directly optimizes parametric edge representations, inherently incorporating local edge constraints and eliminating errors introduced by fitting stages.
 As a result, the proposed method outperforms all learning-based methods across all metrics, while achieving precision on par with LIMAP.

-To further compare the efficiency and compactness of parametric edge extraction we also evaluate on the ABC-NEF benchmark, measuring runtime and the number of parametric edges.
-DexiNed is used as the default image edge detector.
+To further compare the efficiency and compactness of parametric edge extraction, we also evaluate runtime and the number of parametric edges using DexiNed as the image edge detector.
 Both EdgeGaussians and our method significantly outperform implicit-representation-based approaches like NEF and EMAP in terms of computational efficiency.
 NEF utilizes the fewest edges due to its frequent edge omissions, as reflected in its low recall scores.
 Our method achieves compact parametric edge representation with efficient reconstruction while delivering complete and highly accurate edge reconstruction.
-It shows a superior balance of efficiency, compactness, and reconstruction quality.
-More comparisons are provided in \textit{Supplementary}.
+It shows a superior balance of efficiency, compactness, and accuracy.